 Classic dude ranch amenities that guests can look forward to include a refreshing swimming pool, tennis courts, and barbeques under the stars.
 Add to that more modern additions, like a spa, fitness center, and a movie theater, and what you’ve got is the perfect getaway in the perfect setting.

 Oasis at Wild Horse Ranch

-In the golden age of western moviemaking, the mountains around Marana proved a fertile playground for the imaginative actors and directors dreaming of sheriffs and outlaws, cacti and rattlesnakes, campfires and cattle drives.
-When a soundstage in Studio City just wouldn’t quite do the trick, they’d head out to these mountains for that perfect western backdrop.
+In the golden age of Western moviemaking, the mountains around Marana proved a fertile playground for the imaginative actors and directors dreaming of sheriffs and outlaws, cacti and rattlesnakes, campfires and cattle drives.
+When a backlot in Malibu just wouldn’t quite do the trick, they’d head out to these mountains for that perfect saguaro cactus landscape.
 And when the Tinseltown stars needed a place to lay their heads at night, the Oasis at Wild Horse Ranch, which welcomed its first guests in 1940, was just the spot.
-Though now only an event venue, and not a guest ranch, Wild Horse has lost none of its luster over the years.
+Though now a wedding and event venue, and not a guest ranch, Wild Horse has lost none of its luster over the years.